 Sit in an open stance.
 Try to take up a lot of space.
 Don’t scrunch into a small space with your arms or legs folded.
 Taking up more space shows confidence.
 It’s called a “power position” or “power stance”.

-Crossing your arms is a defensive posture.
+Crossing your arms or folding your hands is a defensive posture.
 It shows you’re hesitant, closed off, worried, etc. So avoid doing it.
 Keep your arms open.
 On your sides, on the table, etc.

 Every once in a while, when you’re just meeting with friends or in a low-pressure situation, try to take up as much space as possible.
 Spread your arms out.
 Put your hand far out on the table, as far as it can reach, and leave it there.
 It feels good.
 You’ll see…